 - How long will the surgery take?

-- What risks do I face and how likely is it that I’ll face complications?
+- What risks do I face, and how likely am I to face complications?

 - What type of anesthesia will you use?
 What are the risks of anesthesia?